MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Microsoft SQL connector for Microsoft Search."
+description: "Set up the Microsoft SQL Graph connector for Microsoft Search."
 ---

 # Azure SQL and Microsoft SQL server Graph connectors

-With a Microsoft SQL server or Azure SQL connector, your organization can discover and index data from an on-premises SQL Server database or a database hosted in your Azure SQL instance in the cloud.
+With a Microsoft SQL server or Azure SQL Graph connector, your organization can discover and index data from an on-premises SQL Server database or a database hosted in your Azure SQL instance in the cloud.
 The connector indexes specified content into Microsoft Search.
 To keep the index up to date with source data, it supports periodic full and incremental crawls.
 With these SQL connectors, you can also restrict access to search results for certain users.

 This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors a Microsoft SQL server or Azure SQL connector.
 It supplements the general instructions provided in the [Set up your Graph connector](https://docs.microsoft.com/microsoftsearch/configure-connector) article.
 If you have not already done so, read the entire Setup your Graph connector article to understand the general setup process.